Kadamba (2004 film)

 Kadamba is a 2004 Indian Kannada-language action drama film starring Vishnuvardhan, Bhanupriya and Naveen Krishna.
 The film is directed and written by director Suresh Krissna, making his debut in Kannada cinema and features soundtrack by Deva.
 The film is inspired by the 1974 Tamil movie Thanga Pathakkam.

-Released on 16 January 2004, the film met with negative critical response at the box-office.
-It was a disaster at the box office.
+Released on 16 January 2004, the film met with mixed response.
+It was an average at the box office, however later gained appreciation from the audience after making its television premiere in Udaya TV, especially from Vishnuvardhan fans.